OpenChain-Project/License-Compliance-Specification/3.0/en/openchain-license-compliance-3.0.md

 ## 3.1 - Program foundation

+### 3.1.1 - Program scope

+Different programs may be governed by different levels of scope.
+For example, a program could govern a single product line, an entire department or an entire organization.
+The scope designation needs to be declared for each program.

+#### Verification material(s):

+- 3.1.1.1 - A written statement that clearly defines the scope and limits of the program.

+#### Rationale:

+To provide the flexibility to construct a program that best fits the scope of an organization's needs.
+Some organizations could choose to maintain a program for a specific product line while others could implement a program to govern the supplied software of the entire organization.

-### 3.1.1 - Policy
+### 3.1.2 - Policy

 A written open source policy shall exist that governs open source license compliance of the supplied software.
 The policy shall be internally communicated.

+[ADDITIONAL WORK NEED FOR A SUGGESTED placeholder addition to 3.1.2 for *legal* obligations - including legislation - to potentially be scoped, addressing a concern that senior management may need that at a product level, above the mechanism for license obligation per se, which *are* defined in 3.3.2.
+This may also be an opportunity to add other "A policy may include ...  [reference to legislation] ... etc. " bullet points to help guide but not require people on the policy front]

 #### Verification material(s):

-- 3.1.1.1 - A documented open source policy.
+- 3.1.2.1 - A documented open source policy.
-- 3.1.1.2 - A documented procedure that makes program participants aware of the existence of the open source policy (e.g., via training, internal wiki, or other practical communication method).
+- 3.1.2.2 - A documented procedure that makes program participants aware of the existence of the open source policy (e.g., via training, internal wiki, or other practical communication method).

 #### Rationale:

 To ensure steps are taken to create, record and make program participants aware of the existence of an open source policy.
 Although no requirements are provided here on what should be included in the policy, other sections may impose requirements on the policy.

-### 3.1.2 - Competence

-The organization shall

-- Identify the roles and the corresponding responsibilities of those roles that affects the performance and effectiveness of the program;
-- Determine the necessary competence of program participants fulfilling each role
-- Ensure that program participants are competent on the basis of appropriate education, training, and/or experience;
-- Where applicable, take actions to acquire the necessary competence; and
-- Retain appropriate documented information as evidence of competence.

-#### Verification material(s):

-- 3.1.2.1 - A documented list of roles with corresponding responsibilities for the different participants in the program.
-- 3.1.2.2 - A document that identifies the competencies for each role.
-- 3.1.2.3 - Documented evidence of assessed competence for each program participant.

-#### Rationale:

-Ensure that the program participants have obtained a sufficient level of competence for their respective roles and responsibilities.

 ### 3.1.3 - Awareness